menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 # SVM_Tutorial
 Data Mining Course Project

-Daughter: But Daddy, how would we make a decision rule mathematically that would use that decision boundary?
+Daughter: Very nice Mummy!
+I think I see that having widest possible separation between the samples of classes can yiels a good classifier.
+But I am curious how would we make a decision rule mathematically that would use this decision boundary?

-You: Okay.
+You: Brilliant question.

 Imagine, a vector w of any length you like constrained to be perpendicular to the medium line or the gutter line.
 We don't know anything about its length yet.
 Then we also have some unknown u.
 And we have a vector that points to it by excel as shown below.

 What we're really interested in is whether that unknown is on the right side of the street or on the left side of the street.
 So what we want to do is we want to project that vector u down on to one that’s perpendicular to the street.
 With this we will have the distance in this direction of w.
 And, the further ought we go the closer we will get to being on the right side of the street(right from the median line).
 So what we can do is we can say, let's take w, and dot it with u, and measure whether or not that number is equal to or greater than some constant.

 So, Remember the dot product has taken the projection on the w.
 And the bigger that projection is the further out along this line, the projection will lie.
-And eventually it will be so big that the projection crosses the median line of the street and we will say it must be a positive sample,
+And eventually it will be so big that the projection crosses the median line of the street and we will say it must be a positive sample.
 Or we can say without loss of generality, that the dot product, plus some constant b is equal to or greater than zero.
 If that's true, then it's a positive sample.
 So that's our decision rule.

+$\beta$

 So that's the decision rule and the trouble is we don't know what constant to use.
 And we don't know which W to use either.We know that w has to be perpendicular to the median line to the street.
 But there are lots of W's that are perpendicular to the median line because it can be of any length.So we don't have enough constraint here to fix a particular b or a particular w.